Sarahenia20/Micro-Services-Velo/README.md

 ## :wrench: Installation & Usage
 <br />
 - Clone the Master branch <br />
-- Make sure to clean and install all the spring projects <br />
+- Make sure to clean and install all the spring projects for the Mongo projects run npm install <br />
 - Run "docker compose up" <br />
 - Go to http://localhost:8051/ to get the getway and Enjoy ;) <br /><br />